Covid-19: Two new cases in managed isolation

 There are 52 active cases of Covid-19 in New Zealand.

-Yesterday laboratories completed 3274 tests for Covid-19, bringing the total number of tests completed to date to 1,234,175.
+Yesterday our laboratories completed 3,274 tests for Covid-19, bringing the total number of tests completed to date to 1,234,175.

 November quarantine cluster